sephmission/mcsa/README.md

 # MCSA: Windows Server 2012 Reviewer
 **Reviewer for Microsoft Certified Solutions Associate (MCSA) Certification**

-Recently, I've thinking of getting a certification exam on Microsoft for Server Administration and I will make this repo to be a guide/reviewer in my learning process before taking the exam.
+Recently, I've thinking of getting a certification exam on Microsoft for Server Administration and I will make this repo to be a guide/reviewer in **my learning process** before taking the exam.

->I suggest that if you will clone/download this reviewer, download [**Typora**](https://typora.io/) to easy browse and read through the markdown files.
+>I suggest that if you will clone/download this reviewer, download [**Typora**](https://typora.io/) to easy browse and reading through the markdown files.

 Below are the steps in becoming a Microsoft Certified Solutions Associate (MCSA) but you need first to complete all three (3) exams.